 This method gives you more freedom than a regular round-trip ticket, and open jaw tickets are generally cheaper than buying two separate one-way tickets.

 You might not believe it, yet this happens more often than you think.
 Business trip itineraries often include visits to more than one city over the course of a few days.
-This could be because of internal site visits or a series of meetings with investors.
+This scenario could be because of internal site visits or a series of meetings with investors.
 It can be difficult to figure out how to get around on complicated multi-city trips like these, but open jaw planes are a useful tool for business travelers.
 In this article, we'll talk more about how to identify and book open jaw flights, as well as how to make the most of their time-saving potential.

 Learning about the numerous kinds of open jaw flights